 Fleet insurance covers 5+ vehicles operated as a single business unit, with underwriting that shifts from per-vehicle to per-fleet at the 5-vehicle threshold.
 Two rating models: composite (single per-vehicle premium across the whole fleet) and schedule (each vehicle underwritten individually).
-Telematics and fleet safety programs earn 5-15% discounts at standard carriers and 20%+ at modern carriers like Travelers IntelliDrive and Progressive Snapshot Fleet.
+Telematics and fleet safety programs earn 5-15% discounts at standard carriers and 20%+ at modern carriers with usage-based programs (Travelers IntelliDrive, Nationwide SmartRide-Fleet).
 Cost ranges: small fleet (5-10 vehicles) $45,000–$120,000 per year; mid-size (11-25) $120,000–$350,000; large (25-50+) $350,000–$900,000+.
-Carriers that specialize: Travelers, Nationwide, Berkshire Hathaway GUARD, Progressive, Liberty Mutual, Zurich, The Hartford, Great West (for trucking).
+Carriers that specialize: Travelers, Nationwide, Berkshire Hathaway GUARD, Liberty Mutual, Zurich, and Great West (for trucking).

 Fleet insurance is the commercial-auto product for businesses that operate 5 or more vehicles as a single unit.
 Underwriting shifts from per-vehicle to per-fleet at the 5-vehicle threshold: instead of scoring each driver individually, carriers look at the COMPOSITE MVR of all drivers, the fleet's age distribution, the garaging mix, the prior loss runs, and the telematics + safety-program installation.
 Cost ranges from $45,000–$120,000/year for a small fleet of 5-10 vehicles to $350,000–$900,000+ for fleets of 25-50 vehicles.
-Source: Travelers Commercial Auto 2026, Nationwide CommercialMaster 2026, Progressive Commercial Fleet, Berkshire Hathaway GUARD, ATA fleet operations statistics.
+Source: Travelers Commercial Auto 2026, Nationwide CommercialMaster 2026, Liberty Mutual Fleet, Berkshire Hathaway GUARD, ATA fleet operations statistics.

 for fleet rating